 As prescription opioids have become harder to obtain, more substance users are turning to injecting heroin.
 And with the supply of heroin under threat, drug dealers have begun to cut their supply with a cheaper, more deadly opioid: fentanyl.
 In July 2018, the NC Office of the Chief Medical Examiner reported that deaths involving fentanyl and/or analogues had increased by 943.2% from 2010 to 2017.
 In Buncombe County, fentanyl-related deaths rose from 17 to 97 between 2016 and 2017 – more than fivefold (source).

 Asheville has one of the lowest return rates for used syringes in NC due to the Asheville Police Department’s practice of disregarding the limited immunity of exchange participants, in violation of state statute.
-Without being able to transport used syringes free of law enforcement harassment and possible arrest, individuals who are experiencing homelessness often lack proper disposal options and may discard, bury, or hide needles.
+Without being able to transport used syringes free of law enforcement harassment and possible arrest, individuals who are experiencing homelessness often lack proper disposal options and may discard, bury, or hide syringes.

-Our co-operative now offers 24-hour needle disposal with sharps containers located both inside our bathrooms and in our garden, thanks to a secure drop manufactured and installed by Asheville Greenworks.
+Our co-operative now offers 24-hour syringe disposal with sharps containers located both inside our bathrooms and in our garden, thanks to a secure drop manufactured and installed by Asheville Greenworks.
 But one publicly available biohazard container for syringe disposal in West Asheville is inadequate.
-If we want to get serious about reducing needle litter, we need safe disposal options throughout the Haywood Road Corridor and an end to the APD harassment of people who use drugs.
+If we want to get serious about reducing syringe litter, we need safe disposal options throughout the Haywood Road Corridor and an end to the APD harassment of people who use drugs.